Service Class vs Service Module

 *Assuming only one method / function of the service is used

-I plan to make a more compelling argument in a follow-up post.
+I believe I make a more compelling argument in the post “Classes Considered Harmful”.
 But I hope this is enough to at least make you think about your own services.